Canadian declaration of war on Germany: Background and procedure

-After Germany disregarded the Munich Agreement and invaded the Czech areas of Bohemia and Moravia on 15 March 1939, Mackenzie King vacillated: he told the House of Commons on 20 March that Canada would go to Britain's aid if bombs fell on London.
-Ten days later, he said the idea of Canada going to war, only 20 years after the last, was "sheer madness"; though, also saying the government would reject neutrality.
-He told the British government in April that he could not predict Canada's course of action, should Britain go to war and be attacked.
-Lapointe stated Canada's participation in any conflict would be in its own self-interest.
-His approach was viewed favourably by the Canadian media and public.
+But after Germany disregarded the Munich Agreement and invaded parts of Czechoslovakia on 15 March 1939, Mackenzie King vacillated on the certainty of Canada's involvement in a British-German war.
+He told the House of Commons on 20 March that Canada would go to Britain's aid if bombs fell on London, but not necessarily before that.
+Ten days later, he said the idea of Canada going to war, only 20 years after the last world war, was "sheer madness".
+But he also said the government would reject neutrality.
+He told the British Parliament in April that he could not predict Canada's course of action, should Britain go to war even if it was attacked.
+Cabinet minister Lapointe stated Canada's participation or non-participation in any conflict would be based on its own self-interest.
+The Canadian media and much of the public viewed this position favourably.

-Germany invaded Poland on 1 September 1939 and the United Kingdom and France declared war on 3 September.
-At first, Mackenzie King and Lapointe asserted in the Commons that Canada was bound by the British declaration, regardless of the absence of any explicit Canadian approval for, or given to, the edict issued by George VI on 3 September; they believed Canada was at war; though, just how much the country contributed to that war was up to the Canadian government.
-This position changed after it was noted that Canada was not on the list of belligerent states in the declaration of neutrality promulgated by President of the United States Franklin D. Roosevelt on 5 September and the Canadian Parliament, which was not scheduled to return until 2 October, was recalled by the Governor General early, on 7 September, to consider a declaration of war.
+Germany invaded Poland on 1 September 1939, and the United Kingdom and France declared war on 3 September.
+At first, Mackenzie King and Lapointe asserted in the House of Commons that Canada was bound by the British declaration, even without any explicit Canadian statement of support of the George VI's edict of 3 September.
+They said they believed Canada was at war, but how much the country would be contributing to the war was up to the Canadian government.
+Their position changed after Canada was not included in the list of belligerent states in the declaration of neutrality promulgated by President of the United States Franklin D. Roosevelt on 5 September, making it seem that Canada was not supporting the United Kingdom in its war.
+The Canadian Parliament was not scheduled to return until 2 October but was recalled by the Governor General early, on 7 September, to consider a declaration of war.
 Canada's political leaders used this moment to assert Canada's independence from the UK, as already established by the Statute of Westminster.